How to Get PR in Australia for Indian Students?

 Employer-Sponsored Visas (Subclass 186 Visa)

 Employer-sponsored visa is another popular way to apply for a long-term Australia visa.
-Many candidates who are not able to meet the requirements of a Skilled Independent Visa apply for an employer-sponsored visa.
+Many candidates who cannot meet the requirements of a Skilled Independent Visa apply for an employer-sponsored visa.
 This option can fast-track your application but requires specific skills and employer commitment.
-For this visa, a candidate first needs to obtain a temporary visa (subclass 482) and work in Australia for at least 3 years for a sponsoring employer and then apply for a permanent visa.
-In some cases, candidates can apply directly for permanent residence (186 visas), however, employers prefer the TSS 482 visa pathway.
-The Subclass 186 visa allows both temporary residents living and working in Australia and those living outside Australia.
+For this visa, a candidate must first obtain a temporary visa (subclass 482), work in Australia for at least 3 years for a sponsoring employer, and then apply for a permanent visa.
+In some cases, candidates can apply directly for permanent residence (186 visas).
+However, employers prefer the TSS 482 visa pathway.
+The Subclass 186 visa allows temporary residents living and working in Australia and those living outside Australia.

 Also, Read